 Data centers drowning in energy consumption crisis: is photonics the cure?

-As data volumes continue to explode, the energy demands of data centers are also skyrocketing, posing a significant environmental and economic burden.
 Integrated photonics offers a promising solution to this challenge.
 It enables more efficient data transmission and reducing the overall power consumption of data centers.

-You are able to read this article because it is stored on a server in a data center.
-As such, ready to be accessed when you click on the appropriate link in your browser.
-Data centers are currently facing a growing challenge – excessive power consumption.
+You are able to read this article because it is stored on a server in a data center; ready to be accessed when you click on the appropriate link in your browser.

 Data center power consumption

 Traditional data centers rely heavily on copper cables (as well as copper traces on electronic integrated circuit boards) for data transmission.
-Transmitting huge amounts of data in this manner is inefficient and energy-intensive.

-Let’s look at some concrete data to get a better idea of the scale of energy consumption in data centres.
 As of December 2023, there are eleven thousand data center locations worldwide.
 This number is only set to grow further as our appetite for online streaming content and cloud computing increase.

-Data centers consumed about 7.4 Gigawatts of power in 2023, which represents a 55% increase on the 2022 which stood at 4.9 Gigawatts.
 This all amounts to 4% of the global energy consumption and 1% of global greenhouse emissions.
-The energy consumed in a tear by data centers could be used to power about 6,5 million homes in the US.
+The energy consumed in a year by data centers could be used to power about 6,5 million homes in the US.

-The internet is here to stay and its use cases require ever more increasing data transfer speeds and volumes.
 The tremendous amounts of data necessary for applications like artificial intelligence and cloud computing mean data transmission speeds of 100 Gigabits per second (100G) are a necessity.

-Such speeds are attainable through integration of advanced CMOS circuitry with fiber optics.
 As a matter of fact, fiber optic cables have already replaced the copper cable connections in most data centers.
 However, as you may have already guessed, we will need even more in the coming years.

-The next generation of cloud and AI computing would require data channels supporting up to 400G (400 Gigabits per second) data transfer speed over a single laser wavelength in a single fiber optic cable.
 The 400G standard would obviously be faster than 100G.
 However, in order to take full advantage of this level of data transmission, silicon CMOS data processing circuitry would need to be supplemented by silicon photonic integrated circuits.
-To learn more about the possibilities, check out our article on the relationship between electronics and photonics.

 Silicon photonics enabling the 400G standard for data centers (source: Fiberstamp)